UBC-Thunderbots/Software/docs/workflow.md

 2. Commit messages should give a good idea of the changes made.
 You don't have to go in-depth with technical details, but no one will know what you've done if your commit message is "fixed broken stuff"
 3. Do not commit any non-code files such as images, videos, or generated files.

+### Updating Your Branch and Resolving Conflicts
+As you are working on your code on your branch and making commits, you'll want to update your branch with the latest code on `upstream/master` to make sure you're working with the latest code.
+This is important in case someone else merged new code that affects the code you're working on.

+To do this, you have 2 options: rebase or merge.
+[What's the difference?](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

+Rebasing is generally recommended but requires slightly more knowledge of git.
+You can simply `git pull --rebase upstream master` to rebase your branch onto the latest `upstream/master`.
+If you do find you run into crazy conflicts, it might be worth aborting and attempting a merge.

+To merge, simply run `git pull upstream master`.
+This _usually_ produces fewer conflicts than rebasing and is a safer option if you just want to get stuff working.

+If you do rebase or merge and get conflicts, you'll need to resolve them manually.
+[See here for a quick tutorials on what conflicts are and how to resolve them](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).
+Feel free to do this in your IDE or with whatever tool you are most comfortable with.
+Updating your branch often helps keep conflicts to a minimum, and when they do appear they are usually smaller.
+Ask for help if you're really stuck!

+### Formatting Your Code
+We use [clang-format](https://electronjs.org/docs/development/clang-format) to automatically format our code.
+Using an automatic tool helps keep things consistent across the codebase without developers having to change their personal style as they write.
+See the [code style guide](code-style-guide.md) for more information on exactly what it does.

+To format the code, from the `Software` directory run `./clang_format/fix_formatting.sh -b master`.
+This will take the difference between your current branch and your local `master` branch, and run `clang-format` on those changes.
+The only reason we use the `-b master` option is because it's faster and only formats code you have modified.
+There is also a `-a` option that will try format the entire codebase, but it is slow and not recommended.

+We recommend committing all your changes and then running the formatting script.
+This keeps the formatting changes separate from your actual changes.
+For the formatting changes, a simple commit message like "fixed formatting" is fine.

 ### Pull Requests

 Pull Requests give us a chance to run our automated tests and review the code before it gets merged.
 This helps us make sure our code on `upstream/master` always compiles and is as bug-free as possible.